-- C. Cash and Cash Equivalents This classification includes the amount on deposit with the State Treasurer that is available for expenditures in the next fiscal year. - D. Due From Other Funds and Component Units These classifications are composed of amounts due from other funds or component units of the State of North Carolina for audit fees.
-All amounts are considered collectible and therefore, no allowance for doubtful accounts is recorded. - E. Inventories Inventories are recorded as expenditures when consumed rather than when purchased.
-In the fund financial statements, inventories are offset in a nonspendable fund balance account to indicate that they are not available for appropriation and are not expendable available financial resources. - F. Unavailable Revenue Revenue is not recognized until it is considered available. - G. Vacation and Sick Leave Employees earn vacation leave ranging from 1.17 to 2.17 days per month depending upon years of service.
+C. Due From Other Funds and Component Units - These classifications are composed of amounts due from other funds or component units of the State of North Carolina for audit fees.
+All amounts are considered collectible and therefore, no allowance for doubtful accounts is recorded.

+- D. Inventories Inventories are recorded as expenditures when consumed rather than when purchased.
+In the fund financial statements, inventories are offset in a nonspendable fund balance account to indicate that they are not available for appropriation and are not expendable available financial resources. - E. Unavailable Revenue Revenue is not recognized until it is considered available. - F. Vacation and Sick Leave Employees earn vacation leave ranging from 1.17 to 2.17 days per month depending upon years of service.
 There is no requirement that vacation leave be taken; however, the maximum permissible accumulation of unused vacation leave which can be carried forward each January 1st or for which an employee can be paid upon termination of employment with the State is 30 days.
 Under this policy, the accumulated vacation leave for each employee at each June 30th would equal the leave carried forward at the previous December 31 plus the leave earned and less the leave taken between January 1 and June 30.
-Also, any accumulated vacation leave in excess of 30 days at year end is converted to sick leave.
+Also, any accumulated vacation leave in excess of 30 days at December 31st is converted to sick leave.

-There is a category of special "annual bonus leave" that was awarded by the General Assembly in prior years (2002, 2003 and 2005).
+There is a category of special "annual bonus leave" that was awarded by the General Assembly in prior years (2002, 2003, and 2005).
 These unused bonus leave balances could be retained by employees and transferred into the next calendar year.
 It was not subject to the limitation on annual leave carried forward described above and was not subject to conversion to sick leave.